adam-burns/devuan-pi-gadgeteer/README.md

 ***
 ## 💾 Install

-Once the Devuan Pi is connected to the local network, with the issuing the following on the provisioning host starts the install process:
+Once the Devuan Pi is connected to the local network, issuing the following on the provisioning host to stars the install:

 ```

 make play

 ```
+This executes an ansible playbook to configure the system and will reboot the Pi.

+On the first reboot, the system will then format a fresh 10G (default) image file for USB mass storage device.
+This can take about 20 minutes on a Pi 4.

 ***

 _By default, the Devuan Pi hostname is configured as `devuanpi`.
 If on the provisioning host, the ansible script errors reporting it cannot find the target device, edit the file `hosts.yml` and replace the hostname `devuanpi.local` with the IP address of the Pi to be provisioned._